Blue Jays shuffling back to Buffalo starting June 1

 Toronto last played at 49,000-capacity Rogers Centre on Sept.
 29, 2019, an 8-3 win over Tampa Bay.

-The Blue Jays played home games during the shortened 2020 season in Buffalo, New York, and were 17-9 at Sahlen Field.
+The Blue Jays played home games during the shortened 2020 season in Buffalo and were 17-9 at Sahlen Field.
+They finished 32-28 to qualify for the playoffs for the first time since 2016 and were swept in losing twice at eventual AL champion Tampa Bay in the wild-card round.

 Toronto hopes to return to Rogers Centre at some point this summer.

-Fans will be required to show proof they’ve been vaccinated or having tested negative for COVID-19 to be allowed entry.
+Fans will be required to show proof they’ve been vaccinated or have tested negative for COVID-19 to be allowed entry.
+Canadians could travel to attend games, but would have to face self-quarantine rules upon returning home.

+“The only thing lacking from a successful MLB summer at Sahlen Field in 2020 was the ability to share that experience with our great fans,” said Mike Buczkowski, president of Rich Baseball Operations, which owns the Triple-A Buffalo Bisons.
+"I know Buffalo is ready to get back to the ballpark and give the Blue Jays a `home-away-from-home' field advantage that will propel them towards another postseason run.”

+The Blue Jays and Bisons have made significant upgrades to Sahlen Field since last season.
+The bullpens have been moved off the field and behind the outfield walls and the lighting has been improved.
+New batting cages and a weight room have been built, and clubhouses have been renovated.

+The stadium’s dimensions measure 325 feet down the lines and 404 feet to center.
+The ballpark is tight in the alleys, similar to Baltimore's Camden Yards.

-Because the Blue Jays are turning to Buffalo, their Triple-A Buffalo Bisons have moved home games to Arm & Hammer Park in Trenton, New Jersey, which became open when the New York Yankees moved their Double-A team this season to TD Bank Ballpark in Bridgewater, New Jersey.
+Because the Blue Jays are turning to Buffalo, the Bisons have moved home games to Arm & Hammer Park in Trenton, New Jersey, which became open when the New York Yankees moved their Double-A team this season to TD Bank Ballpark in Bridgewater, New Jersey.

+Before last season, Buffalo had not hosted a major league game since serving home to the Buffeds in the Federal League in 1914-15.
+The Bisons began as a National League team and had a 314-333 record from 1879-85.

 Comments